ash0080/gun.doc.cn/How-to-Create-GUN.md

-Any GUN library in any language must first start with the Hypothetical Amnesia Machine, which is is the conflict resolution algorithm:
+Any GUN library in any language must first start with the Hypothetical Amnesia Machine, which is is the conflict resolution algorithm.
+Also check out this unfinished wiki: https://github.com/amark/gun/wiki/Conflict-Resolution-with-Guns .

 Parameters: